-- To prepare baking sheet, cover with foil and drizzle 1 tablespoon of olive oil; set aside.
+- To prepare baking sheet, cover with parchment and drizzle 1 tablespoon of olive oil; set aside.

 - Remove from the oven and until cool enough to handle, peel the skin of the butternut squash, cut in half lengthwise and then into cubes.

 - In a large pot, heat olive oil over medium heat.
 Add onions and cook for about 5 minutes until translucent.
 Add ginger and garlic and cook for one minute.
 Add squash, carrots, chicken broth, nutmeg, salt and pepper.
 Increase heat to medium-high, bringing to a boil.